Dr Ulas Ince

 Biography

-Onur Ulas Ince is Senior Lecturer of Political Theory.
+Onur Ulas Ince is Senior Lecturer in Political Theory.
 His research and teaching interests are in political theory, political economy, history of capitalism, and colonial studies.

 Ulas is the author of the award-winning book, Colonial Capitalism and the Dilemmas of Liberalism (Oxford UP, 2018), which received the 2020 David and Elaine Spitz Prize (ICSPT) and was finalist for the 2020 C. B. Macpherson Prize (CPSA).
 The book has also been reviewed in several academic journals and featured in a podcast interview on the New Books Network.

-Ulas’s articles on political theory of capitalism and intellectual history of empire have appeared in leading disciplinary journals, including American Political Science Review, The Journal of Politics, New Political Economy, History of Political Thought, and Political Theory.
+In addition to book projects, Ulas has published numerous articles in leading disciplinary journals, including American Political Science Review, The Journal of Politics, New Political Economy, History of Political Thought, and Political Theory.

 Before joining SOAS, Ulas held faculty positions at Koç University and Singapore Management University as well as visiting fellowships at Princeton University, Brown University, and the National University of Singapore.